kristiany/CV/index.md

 Email: kristian.y on the gmail.com domain, GitHub: [github.com/kristiany](https://github.com/kristiany), LinkedIn: [linkedin.com/kristian-yrjölä](https://se.linkedin.com/in/kristian-yrjölä-5347364)

-* Team over individuals: I strongly believe that what anyone in the team does should be for the team and not for themselves.
-Silos are never ever a good thing, and lonewolf rockstars tend to destroy more than they help
+* Team over individuals
 * Code over arguments: doesn't matter how much you discuss something, if it fails in a PoC, it's not valid
-* Decisions: a delicate thing to some people, I keep no feelings towards my or anyone else's decisions at all.
-A decision is like a fresh dairy product, it expires for sure after a period of time.
+* Decisions: are like fresh dairy products, it expires for sure after a period of time.
 Decisions normally shouldn't be taken by one indivdual, but the whole team.
-If no consensus can be reached, PoC the options if possible, or just go with one and adjust later.
+If no consensus can be reached, PoC the options if possible, or just go with one and adjust later
 * Wheels: don't re-invent them.
 If you can buy a solution to a problem, writing your own should be secondary
 * Leading by (my) example: very much hands-on but still wrapping my head around the bigger picture
 * Get shit done: code in production over a perfect first solution